ChangingHealth/healthyliving-program/README.md

 * [Blood Glucose Tracker Plugin](https://github.com/ChangingHealth/vue-ctk-date-time-picker) - Unlike other tracker plugins within the platform (food, weight, steps), the Blood Glucose tracker was built specifically for Healthy Living.
 It enables users to track HbA1c percentage or mg/dl of blood glucose.

 * [Static Dashboard](https://github.com/ChangingHealth/healthyliving-program/tree/main/dashboard-hl) - As a result of user research feedback, we changed the navigation of the program to include a dashboard.
 This displays to users the progress of their learning.
 It also includes widgets for notifications, support, finding answers and easier access to trackers.
+[Preview static](https://changinghealth.github.io/healthyliving-program/dashboard-hl/example-dashboard.html)

 * [Program Metadata](https://github.com/ChangingHealth/healthyliving-program/tree/main/program-metadata) - The platform uses a program object to build the program that the users see.
 As this is unique to the service, we will make it open source.